 Another early riser was a passing scorpion, which was dispatched with loud, gleeful chomping sounds.
 We were happy to stick with our rusks and coffee!

 Now, in the late afternoon, we were back with Marelize in the 4×4 vehicle she called her ‘Kalahari Ferrari’, negotiating the golden grass and acacia scrub.
 Somehow she managed to simultaneously keep an eye out for aardvark holes and animal tracks, and scan the bushes for birds.

-We were looking for black rhino – along with the magnificent black-maned Kalahari lion, one of the two animals we most wanted to see.
-The tracks here were a day old, so instead we nosed through the long grass towards a waterhole that’s a popular drinking spot.
+We were looking for black rhino – along with the magnificent black-maned Kalahari lion, one of the two animals we most wanted to see on our South African Kalahari safari.
+The tracks here were a day old, so instead, we nosed through the long grass towards a waterhole that’s a popular drinking spot.

 The heat had gone out of the sun, which meant that more creatures were becoming active.
 As we waited by the waterhole, we heard a curious whirring, beating sound – Burchell’s sandgrouse descending to drink.
 Marelize explained that they have special absorbent chest feathers that allow them to soak up water and take it back to their chicks.
 They were beautiful birds, with red wings dotted in white.

 A secretary bird strode up to the water’s edge, scattering the sandgrouse and bending down awkwardly to gulp water.
 And then it happened – my partner nudged my arm and pointed out a rock that appeared to have moved during our time there.

 You know you’re seeing something special when your guide also gets excited.
 Motioning to us to follow, Marelize took her rifle and we cautiously walked towards the mystery boulder.
 Close up, we saw that it was no stone, but a strange, scaly creature curled up in a ball, with its broad dragon’s tail wrapped around it: a pangolin.